 Feeding My Dog

-There are three ways of dog feeding.
-Wet dog food only, dry dog food only or mixed dog feeding where you combine the two.
+Dog feeding can involve wet dog food only, dry dog food only or mixed dog food, combining the two.

 Benefits of wet dog feeding

 - Dogs are carnivores, natural meat eaters and their digestive systems are designed for eating meat

 - We believe meat is best and a great source of balanced and complete protein to meets your dog’s needs

 - Easier to eat.
 Don’t be shocked when your dog wolfs it down.
 They can’t get enough of the meaty goodness